Zia Ahmed brings his poetry to the stage in a powerful and imaginative debut – ★★★★

 I Wanna Be Yours is now playing at the Bush Theatre until 18 January.

-Disclaimer: I was invited to watch I Wanna Be Yours for free in exchange for a review of the performance.
-I did not receive payment for this review.
-All opinions stated are honest and my own.
+Disclaimer: I was invited to watch I Wanna Be Yours for free in exchange for a review of the performance as a member of the press.
+I did not receive payment for this review and all opinions stated are honest and my own.